sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-8.png)

-This change is discussed in more detail in a blog post on [performance improvements for precise code intel](/blog/performance-improvements-in-precise-code-intel/#collapse-network-boundaries).
+This change is discussed in more detail in the above mentioned  blog post on [performance improvements for precise code intel](/blog/performance-improvements-in-precise-code-intel/#collapse-network-boundaries).

 <style>
   /* Images in this post have natural borders